Configuration Management Database (CMDB)

 What is CMDB?

 The information stored in CMDB includes assets and configuration components like laptops, desktops, phones, printers, servers, and more.
 It helps in understanding their characteristics, configurations, and linkages between them.

 Benefits of CMDB:

-2. Accurate configuration management provides the users the efficient glance of your company assets and servers with their inter-dependencies as to how they’re running on other organizational resources.
+2. Accurate configuration management provides the users an efficient glance of your company assets and servers with their inter-dependencies on how they’re running on other organizational resources.

 3. It serves as a compliance requirement associated with personal data privacy.

 4. It improves the security health of an organization.

 5. CMDB acts as a focal point for IT assets and infrastructure, managed under a single system of all servers, software, etc.

 6. CMDB supports fewer risk assessments for new modifications and deployments.